 AVT 1224 Instrument Pilot Flight Lab - Airplane Single Engine

 Prepares students with the skill and experience necessary to meet the requirements for a Federal Aviation Administration (FAA) Instrument Pilot Certificate.
 The course is conducted under 14 CFR Part 141.Topics include attitude instrument flying, instrument navigation, holding patterns, instrument approaches and instrument cross-country flight including instrument flight rules en-route procedures.
-Course Performance Standards require 100% completion of the syllabus requirements and obtaining the required FAA Pilot Certificate.
-Contact the Department for the current lab fee.
+Course Performance Standards require 35 hours of flight time and 100% completion of the course syllabus requirements.
+Additional fees including a course fee and a flight lab fee as well as other out-of-pocket expenses apply.
+Contact the Department for the current listing of these fees and expenses.
 Three lab hours per week.

 Division: Science, Mathematics and Engineering